 How cattle and deer are officially identified

-Each animal over a month old must be identified with a herd number and an individual number (via ear tags), assigned by the Animal Health Board.
+Each animal must be identified with an individual number.
 This provides a start point for re-tracing the movement of any animals which are later found to be infected with Tb.

 How Tb testing works